RafaelTomazGraciano/three-musketeers/docs/en/compiler-guide/usage.md

 ## File Requirements

-- Source files must have the `.tm` extension
+- Source files must have the `.3m` extension
 - The program must contain a `main` function
 - All included files must exist and be accessible